-The presence of an internal audit function supports the Audit Committee's review of the system of internal control.
-The Group's internal audit is made up of in-house internal auditors who assist the Board and the Audit Committee in providing an independent assessment of the adequacy, efficiency and effectiveness of the Group's internal control system.
-On a quarterly basis, the internal audit function reports its audit findings and recommendations to the Audit Committee.
+The internal audit function is to support the Audit & Risk Management Committee in reviewing the adequacy and integrity of its system of internal control.
+The Group's internal audit is made up of in-house internal auditors who assist the Board and the Audit & Risk Management Committee in providing an independent assessment of the adequacy, efficiency and effectiveness of the Group's internal control system.